Top five smartwatches for 2020

 - Decide on your budget - smartwatches cost from around £100 to more than £650 and, while you would have once had to spend a lot to get a smartwatch worth buying, have found some good smartwatches for less than £200.
 Price is by no means an indicator of performance, as more expensive models often have a swankier design but don't offer more features.

 - Features - deciding which features you need is important.
 Some devices offer the whole gamut of smart functions, including being able to answer calls and respond to texts or emails without using your smartphone.
 Others will be more suited to fitness fanatics, with advanced activity-tracking features such as built-in GPS or a heart-rate monitor.
-Find out more about which features to look for using our how to buy the best smartwatch guide.
+Find out more about which features to look for using our guide.